wildlyinaccurate/plait/docs/API/App.md

 ### <a id="forwardDispatch"></a> [`forwardDispatch(action, dispatch, state)`](#forwardDispatch)

 Wraps a dispatcher so that any dispatched actions are instead forwarded to the given action.
-The given action will be annotated with the `__fwdAction` property, containing the originally dispatched action.
+The given action will be annotated with the `$fwdAction` property, containing the originally dispatched action.

 This function is generally used to create a dispatch function which will be passed to the `view` function of child components.
 It allows the parent component to forward the child component's actions to its own `update` funciton.